-- The second phase consists of a visit of the Swiss Agency for Accreditation and Quality Assurance (AAQ).
-The expert commission meets the governing bodies of SUPSI and interviews a representative group of teachers and researchers, students and alumni, technical and administrative staff on the quality assurance system.
+- The second phase consisted of a visit from the AAQ.
+The commission of experts met with the governing bodies of SUPSI and interviewed a representative group of teachers and researchers, students and alumni, technical and administrative personnel on the Quality Assurance System.

 - The third phase was that of the evaluation procedure, which provided for the proposal of accreditation by the AAQ and the consequent position statement of SUPSI.